New Right (South Korea): History

 Before the era of democratisation, South Korea had been ruled almost continuously by a series of dictatorships, such as those of Syngman Rhee and Park Chung Hee.
 These regimes were characterised by stringent anti-communism, ethnonationalism, authoritarianism, and state capitalism, and as a result these attributes came to be seen as hallmarks of the older generation of Korean conservatives.
 After 1987, following democratisation, conservatives adapted and modified their previous positions in order to counteract the rising successes of left-wing activism in South Korean politics.

 Nonetheless, the conservative parties of the old style continued to hold a negative association with corruption of the past for many, and throughout the 1990s and into the early 2000s, progressivism characterised by support for social liberalism and a soft attitude towards North Korea became dominant in politics.
 As a result of this, a number of reform-minded right-wing groups known as the "New Right" developed in the 2000s as a reaction to the ascendency of these progressives, whose ideology they considered harmful.
 Like the old conservatives, they opposed left-wing economic policies and a soft attitude toward North Korea.
 However, they also attempted to distance themselves from the sins of the older right-wing, which they viewed as stagnant and out-of-touch.
-Describing themselves as "rational conservatives," these groups expressed a more flexible attitude towards North Korea through a willingness to recognise it as a separate country and to provide humanitarian aid for the citizens of North Korea.
-However, they balanced this with an anti-communist attitude and a support for free-market economic policies.
+Describing themselves as "rational conservatives," these groups expressed a more flexible attitude towards North Korea through a willingness to recognise it as a separate country (Note: Most South Korea's liberals, progressives, and "old right" conservatives consider North Korea to be within the constitutional territory of the Republic of Korea, based on the Legitimacy Theory of the Provisional Government.
+However, the "new right" conservatives (analogous to Taiwan's Huadu nationalists) regard North Korea and South Korea as separate countries; they are more skeptical of minjok reunification than traditional conservatives.) and to provide humanitarian aid for the citizens of North Korea.
+However, they balanced this with an anti-communist attitude and a support for human rights in North Korea and free-market economic policies in South Korea.
 They also rejected the totalitarianism of the past and placed an emphasis on civil rights and liberty; overall, their views were associated with classical liberalism.